 The Capstone Research Paper provides an opportunity for students to demonstrate their knowledge and analytical skills relating to their specific global concentration and the world region they have selected to study, heightening the student's understanding of global issues within a transregional context.
 The paper is a ‘capstone’ or culmination of your learning experience and should be submitted during the final year of study at Pitt.
 The paper must contain professor’s comments and letter grade, be a minimum of 10 pages in length, with at least 8 references cited and include a cover sheet that lists student name, the student’s global and world region concentration, the course name and date of submission to Global Studies.

-To enroll in the program, please complete an application form, submit it to the Global Studies office, and schedule a meeting time in the red notebook in 4100 WWPH with our advisor, Elaine Linn.
+To enroll in the program, schedule a New Student Enrollment appointment with our graduate advisor, Elaine Linn.
 Even if you are undecided about the certificate program, Elaine would be glad to help you explore the possibility.